-&lt;sup>1The European environment - state and outlook 2010EEA (European Environment Agency), Published: Nov 29, 2010
+1 The European environment - state and outlook 2010 EEA (European Environment Agency), Published: Nov 29, 2010

-The common agricultural policy on cross-compliance is established by Community regulations.
+The common agricultural policy on crosscompliance is established by Community regulations.
 Farmers must comply with Good Agricultural and Environmental Conditions (GAEC) on the whole agricultural area of farms (even if not requested direct payments for those areas) to avoid being penalized to payments.

-Good Agricultural and Environmental Conditions in Romania have been based on standards listed below:
+Good Agricultural and Environmental Conditions2 in Romania have been based on standards listed below: